benjamincrozat/content/articles/gpt-llm-ai-explanation.md

 However, don't try to think of it as a human being or even a particularly smart animal.
 You'll have a hard time making sense of this.

 GPT won't learn anything else beyond its training data.
 It doesn't work like our brains.
+I don't recommend you to see it as anything else than a next word prediction algorithm.

 ## Why is GPT often referred to as a "model?"